How to Choose a Funeral Director - A Comprehensive Guide

 - Organising a memorial.

 - Liaising with a crematorium, or booking a burial plot.

-- They may also offer to provide ongoing bereavement support beyond the scale that ends when the funeral ends.
+- They may also offer to provide ongoing support beyond the scale that ends when the funeral ends.

 How to choose one?

 There are a variety of ways you can start off with when choosing your funeral director.
 There may be a large firm that you have in mind or you may be interested in choosing an independent funeral director.

 You can find lists of many independent firms via national associations such as the National Association of Funeral Directors (NAFD) or the National Society of Allied and Independent Funeral Directors (SAIF).

 Take your time and remember you don’t have to rush into anything.